AdobeDocs/platform-learn.en/help/bootcamp-pt/uc/uc2/ex5.md

 ---
-title: Bootcamp - Install & use the mobile app
+title: Bootcamp - Install & use the mobile app - Brazil
-description: Bootcamp - Install & use the mobile app
+description: Bootcamp - Install & use the mobile app - Brazil
 kt: 5342
 audience: developer
 doc-type: tutorial
 activity: develop
-exl-id: c1f007b4-e28a-412c-9352-e38579a2fc71
 ---
 # 2.5 Install & use the mobile app